joe7575/techage/manuals/manual_ta4_EN.md

 [ta4_battery|image]

-### TA4 Display

-The display shows its number after placement.
-The display can be addressed via this number.
-Texts can be output on the display, whereby the display can display 5 lines and thus 5 different texts.

-Lines of text are always left-aligned.
-If the text is to be centered horizontally, the text must be preceded by the character "\t" (tabulator).

-The display is updated at most once per second.

-[ta4_display|image]

-### TA4 Display XL

-The TA4 Display XL is twice the size of the TA4 display.

-Lines of text are always left-aligned.
-If the text is to be centered horizontally, the text must be preceded by the character "\t" (tabulator).

-The display is updated every two seconds at most.

-[ta4_displayXL|image]

 ### TA4 Signal Tower

 The signal tower can display red, green and orange.
 A combination of the 3 colors is not possible.